 Robyn Sundlee earned her undergraduate and graduate degrees from Brown University where she received a Masters of Public Affairs, focusing on international diplomacy.
 On behalf of the U.S. Coast Guard, she conducted interviews throughout Alaska on mitigating the impact of Arctic ice melt on Indigenous communities.
 Following graduation, she applied network science solutions to public affairs issues for National Journal in Washington, D.C., and came to CCLP after managing a successful campaign for the Alaska State Legislature.

 Remaya is the newest Research Fellow at CCLP, returning to USC after completing her Masters in Peace and Conflict Studies from the University of Otago, NZ.
 Her professional and academic backgrounds combine law, history, diplomacy, conflict resolution, international & national security, and counter-terrorism, and she hopes to build a career in Washington, DC creating inclusive solutions to the nation’s most confounding domestic security challenges.
-She is the founder of the Accord Foundation, a new peace education technology non-profit developing interactive and immersive global education curricula, and is a recipient of the Leonard D. Schaeffer Fellowship in Government Service, the Rotary International Global Grant Scholarship, and is a USC Trustee Scholar.
+She is the founder of the Accord Foundation, a new peace education technology non-profit developing interactive and immersive global education curricula, and is a recipient of the Leonard D. Schaeffer Fellowship in Government Service, the Rotary International Global Grant Scholarship, and was a USC Trustee Scholar.

 Research Specialist for the CCLP Washington, D.C.
 Office